AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

   This allows canceling a deadline by name from differing scopes then the one it's executed in.

+> **Caveats for the JobRunr implementation.**
+>
+> Since JobRunr has no way to search for search deadlines, besides by id, all of the `cancelAll` methods are not implemented for the `JobRunrDeadlineManager`.
+> This might change in the future, but only in combination with using the [Pro version](https://github.com/AxonFramework/AxonFramework/issues/2507).

 If you need contextual data about the deadline when the deadline is being handled, you can attach a deadline payload when scheduling a deadline:

 ```java